Home page Bellringing Talks & lectures Fell walking Settle - Carlisle Metal sculpture Brickwork Journeys Ergonomics The rest Site map

 Part of the interest of brickwork is the ability to observe subtle (and some not so subtle) differences in size as you walk round different towns.
 When you 'get your eye in' you will find that different sized bricks, and especially bricks where the sides are in a different ratio, stand out and catch your eye, even before you resort to a ruler.

 Several things influenced the size of bricks.
-They mustn't be too big, or they will be too heavy and awkward to pick up with one hand, while applying mortar with a trowel held in the other.
-They mustn't be too small, or a wall will need more of them, and more mortar, and more time to lay it.
+They mustn't be too big, or they will be too heavy and awkward to pick up with one hand while applying mortar with a trowel held in the other.
+They mustn't be too small, or a wall will need more of them, which also means more mortar and more time to lay it.

 Wilkes GobsIn modern times most bricks in UK are made to a standard size of 65x102.5x215mm, and laid with nominal 10mm mortar joints, but in former times the size varied quite a lot.